ARM-software/armnn/src/backends/README.md

 allows dynamically creating the backend objects when they are needed.

 The BackendRegistry has a few convenience functions, like we can query the registered backends and are able to tell if a given backend is registered or not.

+Dynamic backends are registered during the runtime creation.

 ## The ILayerSupport interface